Sexual Harassment Reports and Investigations

 • Individuals competent in or familiar with EEO provisions;

-• Individuals experienced in conducting investigations; or
+• Individuals experienced in conducting investigations; and

 • EEO Officers or former EEO Counselors.